-A year-long project has been launched in a bid to develop a 'best practice' guide for mentoring seafarers.
+A year-long project launched in 2018 in a bid to develop a 'best practice' guide for mentoring seafarers.

 Funded by the ITF Seafarers' Trust, the Seafarers' Mentoring Project is being run by a team from Solent University Southampton in collaboration with Nautilus.

-Two online research surveys have been launched - the Employee and Cadet Survey, and the Management and Shipping Industry Survey - seeking views from both mentors and mentees to enable the development of a mentoring best practice guide for the industry.
+Two online research surveys were launched in April 2018 - the Employee and Cadet Survey, and the Management and Shipping Industry Survey - seeking views from both mentors and mentees to enable the development of a mentoring best practice guide for the industry.

 The project includes a review and report on the range of remit of current mentoring schemes within the Merchant Navy, and seeks to demonstrate the effectiveness of mentoring - from a maritime perspective - on welfare, safety and economics.

 Plans for the project were announced by project leader Dr Kate Pike at the Nautilus branch conference in October 2017.
 Dr Pike helped to lead the 2015-16 Gender Empowerment and Multicultural Crew (GEM) study, which highlighted the many benefits of mentoring as a support mechanism – especially for younger seafarers.

 'The project will encourage and raise awareness of sustainable mentoring initiatives and additionally encourage best practice to ensure long-term benefits in education and well-being are considered for the seafaring community to provide long-term welfare benefits to the seafaring community,' Dr Pike said.